immcantation/scoper/docs/topics/hierarchicalClones.md

 Most permissive option.

+Example use cases for `prepare_db` with `method="aa"` and amino acid sequences in the junction:

++  `IUPAC=FALSE, max_n=0`, with amino acid sequences in the junction:
+Strict standard amino acid mode with fast distance calculation.
+Will throw an error and exit if sequences with IUPAC ambiguous amino acid characters and max_n=0 will filter out sequences with non-standard amino acid characters.
+Fastest option for high-quality data.
++  `IUPAC=FALSE, max_n>0`, with amino acid sequences in the junction:
+Will throw an error and exit if sequences have IUPAC ambiguous amino acid characters.
+Allows sequences with limited non-standard amino acid characters in distance calculation.
+Use fast Hamming distance.
++  `IUPAC=TRUE, max_n=2`, with amino acide sequences in the junction:
+Uses IUPAC-aware distance but filters out sequences with more than `max_n` non-standard amino acid characters.
+Slower than IUPAC=FALSE, but handles any ambiguity codes in the input.

 Note: Validation occurs before filtering.
-When `IUPAC=FALSE`, sequences containing IUPAC ambiguity codes (R, Y, W, S, M, K, etc.) will fail validation and be rejected before the `max_n` filtering step.
-Therefore, with `IUPAC=FALSE, max_n > 0`, only sequences with N and ? characters (not IUPAC codes) can pass validation and be filtered by `max_n`.
+When `IUPAC=FALSE`, junction nucleotide sequences containing IUPAC ambiguity codes (R, Y, W, S, M, K, etc.)  or junction amino acide sequences containing IUPAC ambiguity codes (B,Z,J) will fail validation and be rejected before the `max_n` filtering step.
-The `max_n` parameter always counts using regex `"[^ATCG]"`, but `IUPAC` determines which non-ATCG characters are allowed to reach the filtering step.

 Single-cell data